naubiomech/ExoCode/StyleGuide.md

 ### Classes
 - Class names should normally use the CapWords convention.
 - Methods should use function naming convention.
-- Private members should use a leading underscores
+- Private/protected members should use a leading underscores
 - Abstract classes should use a leading underscore, ex. _AbstractClass
+- There should not be any public member variables,  members should be accessed with get and set functions.

 ### Types
 - Type variable names should us CapWord Convention